tomas-fryza/vhdl-course/Labs/05-counter/README.md

    5. Compile the project and download the generated bitstream `counter/counter.runs/impl_1/top.bit` into the FPGA chip.
    6. Test the functionality of the 4-bit counter by toggling the switch, pressing the button and observing the display and LEDs.
    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.
+   8. Use digital oscilloscope or analysator and display counter values via Pmod ports.
+See schematic or reference manual of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.

 ## Synchronize repositories